 Before I go into specifics, let me say that there is a difference between liking a product and liking what it does for you.
 Mint.com is an example of an innovation that delivers on both.
 It’s an inherently good concept and very well executed.

-Before getting to the review, it’s important to understand that Mint, like Quicken, attempts to manage all aspects of your finances.
-That’s good and bad.
-It’s good in that it covers everything.
-It’s bad in that there are more specific tools that do each job better.
+It was created by Intuit, the same company that created Quicken.
+So, Mint is similar, if less complicated.
+Like Quicken, it tries to manage all aspects of your finances–from your budget to your debt to your investments.
+That’s good in that this tool covers everything.
+It’s bad in that there are more specific tools on the market that may do certain jobs better.
 For example, if your primary goal is to track investments, then Personal Capital is by far the better choice.
-And if all you want to do is track a budget, YNAB is the better choice.
+And if all you want to do is track a budget, YNAB may be the better choice.

 How to Get Started with Mint.com